helloluxi/Snakebird-Solver/readme.md

 + Fill in the level definitions and heuristic parameters in `level.json`.
 To describe a level, you should:
   + First, choose a square as the origin (0, 0);
   + The value of `range` is a 4-length int array that defines the coordinate range `x_min`, `x_max`, `y_min`, `y_max`;
-  + The value of `birds` is an array of birds, each bird is again an int array that the first two elements are the coordinates of the bird head, and the rest elements define the direction of its body (0: right, 1: left, 2: up, 3: down) from head to tail;
+  + The value of `birds` is an array of birds, each bird is again an int array that the first two elements are the coordinates of the bird head, and the rest elements define the direction of its body (0: up, 1: right, 2: down, 3: left) from head to tail;
   + The value of `target` is a 2-length int array that defines the coordinates of the target;
   + The value of `frames` is an array of iron frames, each frame is again an int array that the first two elements are the coordinates of the frame center, then every 2 elements define the relative coordinate of one of its body to the center;
   + The value of `fruits` is an int array, every 2 elements define a fruit's coordinate;